logzly. Side Hustle Remote

 Pick a skill you already have

 The fastest way to earn is to sell something you already know how to do.
-Think of tasks you do for free for friends—writing a blog post, designing a flyer, fixing a spreadsheet, or tutoring a language.
+If you’re unsure how to price it, learn how to set your first freelance rates while traveling.
 Write down three to five of these “ready‑made” services.

 Validate with a quick poll